-- Treatment of alcohol or drug use or abuse that does not meet the definition of substance abuse.
-See Definitions for a definition of "substance abuse." - Court-ordered services, services related to deferred prosecution, deferred or suspended sentencing, or to driving rights, unless such services are medically necessary - · Halfway houses, quarterway houses, recovery houses, and other sober living residences - · Outward bound, wilderness, camping or tall ship programs or activities
+- Alcohol or drug use or abuse that does not meet the definition of substance abuse as stated in Definitions. - · Halfway houses, quarterway houses, recovery houses, and other sober living residences

 Surgery

 This benefit covers surgical services, including injections that are not covered under other benefits when performed on an inpatient or outpatient basis, in such locations as a hospital, ambulatory surgical facility, surgical suite or provider's office.
 Also covered under this benefit are: